Is Society an Illusion?

-As the Editor and the Art Editor of The Network, we are excited to share with you our summer issue.
+As the Editor and the Art Editor of The Network, we are excited to share with you our winter issue.

 Each issue we create focuses on a theme developed from current events.
 We want to inform our readers about relevant events, provoke them to think, and move them to act.